-I am a qualified counsellor and psychotherapist, and I am a registered member of BACP, the British Association for Counselling and Psychotherapy.
-This means that I am bound by a code of ethics in my work, and that my clients have access to a service called Ask Kathleen.
-This is a place where clients can raise concerns or ask questions about their therapy.
+I am a qualified counsellor and psychotherapist, and I am a BACP (British Association for Counselling and Psychotherapy ) Accredited Counsellor/Psychotherapist.
+This means that I am bound by a code of ethics in my work, and that my clients have access to phone and email guidance from staff at BACP where concerns can be raised and questions answered.
+Being Accredited means that my practice has met the BACP’s higher standard as a competent, ethical and independent practitioner.

 I am a person-centred counsellor, and this means that I believe my client is the expert in their own journey.
 I am not here to give advice or instructions.
 Instead, our relationship will give you the space and place to explore difficult parts of your life, uncomfortable feelings and current problems.
 I will be there with you, and together we can go to any dark places you feel you need to.